formschema/native/README.md

     "lastname": {
       "type": "string"
     }
+  },
+  "required": ["firstname"]
 }
-}
 ```

-Use descriptor to set labels and helpers:
+Use descriptor to set labels and helpers.
+You can also change the order of
+properties for the rendering:

 **descriptor.json**